thegu5/porg-bot/README.md

 `npm install ytdl-core discord.js opusscript ffmpeg-static`

 NOTE: opusscript, ytdl-core and ffmpeg-static are needed only for the incomplete `porg-song` command.
-I reccomend that you delete the porg-song.js file until it is complete.
+They are not needed currently.

 ### That's it!